Physical Address

 We love roast potatoes with our crab cakes, though, in truth, we love roast potatoes with just about anything savory.

-Parboil your potatoes for 5 minutes, before you roast them and bash them around in the pan to give them a fluffy outer texture.
-Put them on a baking tray and then either add olive oil or a hot animal fat (lard is particularly tasty) and add some herbs and spices to taste along with a little seasoning.
+Parboil your potatoes for 5 minutes, before you roast them, and bash them around in the pan to give them a fluffy outer texture.
+Put them on a baking tray and then either add olive oil or hot animal fat (lard is particularly tasty) and add some herbs and spices to taste along with a little seasoning.

 Roast for 20 minutes and then turn them over.
 Then roast for another 20 and serve.
 Delicious.